Written by Medicover Team and Medically Reviewed by

 Chickenpox and Secondary Infections

 Secondary bacterial infections are a common complication of chickenpox, particularly in children.
-The vesicles can become infected with bacteria, leading to conditions such as impetigo, cellulitis, and necrotizing fasciitis.
+The vesicles can become infected with bacteria, leading to conditions such as impetigo, cellulitis and necrotising fasciitis.
 Prompt medical treatment is essential to prevent these infections from becoming severe.

 Impetigo

-Impetigo is a superficial bacterial infection characterized by honey-coloured crusts on the skin.
+Impetigo is a superficial bacterial infection characterised by honey-coloured crusts on the skin.
 It is most commonly caused by Staphylococcus aureus or Streptococcus pyogenes.
 Treatment typically involves topical or oral antibiotics.

 Cellulitis